swaptacular/swpt_accounts/README.rst

    properly ordered, so that the creditor can reliably assemble the transfer history for each account (the account ledger).

+The protocol has been designed with these important properties in
+mind:

-6. In case of prolonged disconnect, creditors can successfully synchronize their state with the server, without losing data or money.
-Messages can arrive out-of-order, without causing any problems (with the exception of possible delays).
+1. In case of prolonged disconnect, creditors can successfully synchronize their state with the server, without losing data or money.
+Messages may arrive out-of-order, without causing any problems (with the exception of possible delays).

-7. The protocol is generic enough to support different "backend" implementations.
+2. The protocol is generic enough to support different "backend" implementations.
 For example, it should be possible to implement a proxy/adapter that allows clients that "talk" this protocol to create bank accounts and make bank transfers.